SpenceKonde/megaTinyCore/megaavr/extras/Ref_Serial.md

 ## Background - quick overview of how serial is different
 In addition to being by far the most popular interface for Arduino users, rthere are several things that really set it apart... and these have consequences, for better and worse.
 First the vital stats:
 * It uses 2 wires, transmit, and receive.
 Transmit of one connects to receive of the other (that is, they cross over.
 Sometimes connectors are marked relative to the device, other times to the device you connect to it; because of this, devices often extend "TX" and "RX" to "TXO" (Transmit Out) and "RXI" (Receive In).
-* It is operated at a selectable baud rate, from incredibly slow speeds like 300 baud from early teletypes up to several megabaud, but in practice, USART is normally used betwwwn 9600 baud and 1mbaud.
+* It is operated at a selectable baud rate, from incredibly slow speeds like 300 baud from early teletypes up to several megabaud, but in practice, USART is normally used between 9600 baud and 1mbaud.
 * *There is no clock* - timing is used to differentiate bits.
 That presents some problems, as *the two sides must have agreed on the baud rate* and have clocks that agree.
-  * Mismatched baud rates are generally interpreted as gibberish with lots of non-printing characters.
-Sometimes, but not always, you can examine the bit patterns of the gibberish and figure out whether it's too fast or too slow.
-Simply trying different speeds is usually much more efficient.
+  * Mismatched baud rates are generally interpreted as gibberish with lots of non-printing characters, with framing errors being reported (see Serial.getStatus())
-* It's not just the baud either that needs to be agreed on.
-The number of "stop" bits (in other words, how long the pause between bytes should be; it can be 1 or 2 stopbits for an AVR - but other devices sometimes support 1.5 varies from 1 to 2.
-Not even the number of bits to a byte is universally agreed upon!
-Anywhere between 5 and 9 can be supported by the hardware, but dealing with 9-bit characters is not supported by this implementation of serial.
+* It's not just the baud either that needs to be agreed on - while usually we transmit characters consisiting of 8-bit characters, serial can be used with as few as 5 bits - and 7-bits is sufficient for all the normal letters, numbers and symbols in the ASCII character encoding.
+While the hardware supports using as many as nine characters, that is not supported by this implementation - it would double the memory footprint of the buffers, and rather than characters, you'd get numbers between 0 and 511; Sometimes the 9th bit has been used as some sort of indicator - say to mark a control code, while still using normal bytes for data; this requires special handling by the serial code, and would require a custom or third party library.
-* It is active low, readily lending itself to open drain multidrop networks
+* The data lines are active low, which can allow for half duplex single wire communication with an open drain output, or even multidrop open drain networks.
-* Running a single combined TX and RX line is not uncommon, particularly when RS-485 is in use.
-* There are a great many protocols with a different PHY layer but the same format - RS485, LIN, and RS232 are common examples.
+* There are a great many protocols with a different PHY layer but the same format; adapters to convert 5v serial into these are common - RS485, LIN, and RS232 are common examples.
+* The word "Serial" itself can mean two different things, as well, depending on context. in a generic sense, a serial protocol is one that sends bits one at a time, in contrast to a parallel interface, which has multiple wires which each simultaneously transmit 1 bit.
+However, more often, "serial" refers to a specific type of serial interface, properly known as a UART or USART.
+So while I2C and SPI are both serial interfaces in the first sense (as is USB, ethernet, and many other electronic interfaces we interact with on a daily basis), when someone talks about using "Serial" it a near certainly that they're talking abou5t a UART or USART port specifically.

+For a more detailed description of how USART Serial works, see the detailed background section closer to the end of this document.

-### USART vs UART
+### UART vs USART

-UART us "Universal Asynchronous Receiver Transmitter"
+UART stands for "Universal Asynchronous Receiver Transmitter"

 USART is "Universal Synchronous/Asynchronous Receiver Transmitter"

-A UART can only communicate in asynchronous mode (with TX and RX), while a USART optionally adds a third pin, XCK, that can be configured as a clock.
-The serial ports on AVR devices have always been USARTs (a very small number of ancient classic AVRs have UARTs instead)
+A UART can only communicate in asynchronous mode (with TX and RX).

-The synchronous mode isn't as flexible as you might think, largely because of the whole start/stop bit thing.
-Another reason it is less frequently used is the availability of adapter hardware for desktop computers, or rather the lack thereof.
-It is, if anything, even harder to find support for than SPI.

-Note that, unlike the `MSPI` mode, Synchronous Mode does support operation as either slave or master; the MSPI mode, which drops the start and stop bits, and works largely like a proper SPI interface is master only.

-`MSPI` mode is not supported by the core.
-A third party library must be used.
+A USART can either do that, or operate in synchronous mode, with one of the devices (the "master") generating the clock on a third pin called XCK.
+This eliminates the possibility of baud rate mismatch - but it is rather awkward to work with, and the "slave" device cannot send any data out if the clock is not presest, so the clock is generally supplied continuously, which is inefficient, and it requires another wire.

+The key way in which this differs from SPI is that in SPI the master only generates a clock when transmitting data, so the slave transmits one byte for every byte that the master does, while in Sync USART, the clock is continuously present, and either device can send data when it pleases - additionally, the data framing is still used, unlike SPI.
+This mode is very rarely used, and in casual conversation, the distinction often isn't made.

+AVRs can also use TX, RX and XCK in "MSPI" mode, where the pins act like the MISO, MOSI, and SCK pins of an SPI interface in master mode.

+These modes are supported by the megaTinyCore and DxCore HardwareSerial class; they are not supported by most Arduino cores.

 ### Terminology (non-standard)
-* "Pin set" - synonym for "pin mapping option" and other descriptive terms, consisting of all the pins that could be enabled with a given PORTMUX configuration and their roles,
+* "Pinset" - synonym for "pin mapping option" and other descriptive terms, consisting of all the pins that could be enabled with a given PORTMUX configuration.
+These are generally consecutive series of pins - TX, RX, XCK and XDIR, in that order.
 * "Mux Code" - For a given pinset, the mux code is the value written to the appropriate bits of the PORTMUX register controlling USART pin selection.
 It is a value of 0, 1, 2, or 3 leftshifted some number of places.
 For the same pinset, for the same peripheral, with the same swap level, different parts may have a different mux code.
 * "Swap Level"  - The swap level is the logical number of the pinset - the default mapping is always 0, swap level n is the option named as ALTn in the datasheet.
 Microchip has never articulated any policy of keeping pinsets consistent between parts and on future parts but all indications are that they intend to keep pinsets consistent, and only add new ones.
 The mux codes are, however, not treated with the same level of respect - it's likely that the D